uidev547/uvCharts/readme.md

 + Waterfall Chart
 + Polar Area chart

-All charts can be shown either in horizontal or vertical orientation except for Pie, Donut, Polar Area.
+All charts can be rendered either in horizontal or vertical orientation except for Pie, Donut, Polar Area.

 #### Features
-- Easy to learn and use
+- Easy to learn and use (Single Function API)
+- 12 charts supported already, with more to come
-- Configurable
+- Configurable (about 100 ways already)
 - Cool transitions and effects
+- Power of d3 exposed in the form of d3 selections in the resultant uvCharts object

 ##uvCharts Quick Start Guide
 This guide is to help you begin using uvCharts to build charts on the web. uvCharts uses d3.js and SVG/HTML5 to build charts henceforth IE8 and below aren't supported.